Cobicistat is one of a number of medicines that you will need to take regularly for HIV.

 Cobicistat will be prescribed for you by a doctor who is a specialist.
 You will also have been prescribed either atazanavir or darunavir for the HIV infection.
 Cobicistat is given to boost the effect of these medicines.
 Atazanavir and darunavir are both protease inhibitor antiretroviral medicines.
 Cobicistat helps to improve the effectiveness of these medicines by slowing down their breakdown in the body.
 This increases the amount of time atazanavir or darunavir is present in your body.

 Some brands of cobicistat contain other antiretroviral medicines also (see the list in the table above).
 Taking one of these brands helps to reduce the number of tablets you need to take each day.
 Not all of the information in this leaflet applies to the combination brands - please refer to the manufacturer's printed information leaflet from inside the pack for full details about these brands.
-You will also find more information about each of the individual medicines on our website (see atazanavir, darunavir, emtricitabine, tenofovir, and elvitegravir).
+You will also find more information about each of the individual medicines on our website (see atazanavir, darunavir, emtricitabine, tenofovir).

 Before taking cobicistat